Skip to main content

 The official registry is China's National Enterprise Credit Information Publicity System (国家企业信用信息公示系统, gsxt.gov.cn).
 Note: this government site and commercial services like Tianyancha (天眼查) are often inaccessible from overseas IP addresses.
 For buyers outside China, the most practical approach is:

 • Ask the supplier for a screenshot of their business license and their gsxt.gov.cn listing page — they can access it from within China.
-A legitimate manufacturer will provide both within hours.
+A legitimate manufacturer should treat this as a normal due diligence request, not a sensitive secret.

 • Cross-reference on Made-in-China.com (made-in-china.com) — search the company name.
 Verified suppliers on this platform have their business license validated by the platform's own audit team, viewable globally in English.
 Look for the "Verified Supplier" or "Audited Supplier" badge.